This Is Our Story

 True Narratives

-On the virtues of monarchy, flawed as it is:
+On monarchy, unacceptably flawed as it is:

 • Paul Thomas Murphy, Shooting Victoria: Madness, Mayhem, and the Rebirth of the British Monarchy (Penguin Books, 2012): in outliving most of their “subjects,” long-reigning monarchs “reassure their country that it too will survive.”